GuilhermeLuanMorais/air-cnc/README.md

 # air-cnc
-prototype using JS6, Node, ReactJS, MongoDB (mongoose)
+Prototype using JS6, Node, ReactJS, MongoDB (mongoose)

+Its an application to connect developers with a company.

 To test the application, tip:
 If you have Yarn: